ljamesd15/Transaction-Tracker/README.md

 where it is going to.

 PATCH NOTES

+v 1.3.21 Default categories for new databases have been reduced to only "N/A".
+(1/30/18)

 v 1.3.20 Now stores encrypted passwords in database using BCrypt.
 Terminates session if there are
 	too many incorrect log in attempts.
 The database file was added to git so now all users can use